 Disclosure: Amazon Affiliate link; I get a small commission when you make a purchase.

 Thanks, and I’ll see you on the internet.

-Just a reminder that if you’re not signed up as a paid member, you won’t be getting weekly updates like this in addition to Wednesday’s leadership and communications essays.
+Just a reminder that if you’re not signed up as a paid member, you won’t be getting updates like this in addition to the free leadership and communications essays.

-👉 Members receive that additional essay, plus curated stories, and audio and book recommendations every Friday.
+👉 Members receive that additional essay, plus curated stories, and audio and book recommendations every other week.
 You can join the club by signing up now.